mitmath/1806/README.md

 Introduced **vector spaces** (informally, a set V of anything you can add x±y and multiply by scalars αx) and **subspaces** (a subset of V such that vector operations *stay in the subspace*).
 Examples of vector spaces include real n-component vectors (ℝⁿ, or ℂⁿ for complex numbers), real m×n matrices, functions f(x) (ℝ↦ℝ, real numbers to real numbers).
 Examples of subspaces includes planes or lines through the origin in ℝ³, or the origin itself.
 The goal of this is to break vector spaces into smaller pieces that we can still do linear algebra on (hence the need for a subspace, not just any arbitrary subset).
 Subspaces are especially important to help us understand the solutions (if any) of Ax=b for **non-square** matrices A.

 **Further reading:** Textbook sections 2.6 ("The cost of elimination") and 11.1.
 Section 3.1 and 3.2 on vector spaces and subspaces.

+## Lecture 7 (Sep 21)

+* video: Panopto Video link on Canvas
+* Handwritten notes

+Reviewed **vector spaces** (informally, a set V of anything you can add x±y and multiply by scalars αx) and introduced **subspaces** (a subset of V such that vector operations *stay in the subspace*).
+Examples of vector spaces include real n-component vectors (ℝⁿ, or ℂⁿ for complex numbers), real m×n matrices, functions f(x) (ℝ↦ℝ, real numbers to real numbers).
+Examples of subspaces includes planes or lines through the origin in ℝ³, or the origin itself.
+The goal of this is to break vector spaces into smaller pieces that we can still do linear algebra on (hence the need for a subspace, not just any arbitrary subset).
+Subspaces are especially important to help us understand the solutions (if any) of Ax=b for **non-square** matrices A.

+For an m×n matrix A, introduced two important subspaces.

+* First, the **column space C(A)**: the set {Ax for all x ∈ ℝⁿ}.
+This is the set of *right-hand sides* b such that Ax=b is *solvable*, and is a subspace of the "output space" ℝᵐ (not ℝⁿ unless m=n!).
+Equivalently, C(A) is all linear combinations of the *columns* of A, which we call the **span** of the columns.

+* Second, the **null space N(A)** (also called the "kernel"): the set {x such that Ax=0} ⊆ ℝⁿ (i.e., a subspace of the "input space" ℝⁿ).
+Given any solution x to Ax=b, then x+z is also a solution if z ∈ N(A) (i.e. Az=0 ⟹ A(x+z)=Ax+Az=Ax=b).

+These are very important subspaces because they tell us a lot about the matrix A and solutions to Ax=b.
+As a trivial example, if A is an n×n *invertible* matrix, C(A)=ℝⁿ and N(A)={0}.
+Conversely, if A is an m×n matrix of zeros, then C(A)={0} and N(A)=ℝⁿ.

+Defined a **basis** for a vector space as a *minimal* set of vectors (we will later say that they have to be *linearly independent*) whose
+**span** (all linear combinations) produces everything in the space.
+The number of vectors in any basis is the **dimension** of the vector space.

+Showed that the **nullspace is preserved by elimination (row) operations**, but that the column space is not.
+So, to find N(A), we can instead do elimination and find N(U)=N(A) for the upper-triangular form U.   We now want to find *all* possible solutions to Ax=0.

+**Further reading:** Textbook, sections 3.1—3.3; Strang [video lecture 6](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-6-column-space-and-nullspace/) and [lecture 7](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-7-solving-ax-0-pivot-variables-special-solutions/).
+Note that Strang's lectures and book emphasize the "reduced row echelon" ("rref") form, which is essentially a bookkeeping trick (similar to Gauss–Jordan for inverses) to do the back-solves for the special solutions all at once.
+I will *not* emphasize rref form this semester, but you can use it if you want.
+(In practical applications, rref form is virtually never used, and for that matter one doesn't actually use elimination at all to find null spaces; instead, one uses something called the [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition) that we will cover later.)